 If System Restore fails

-In case System Restore did not finish its job well enough, you will see an error message after logging on to Windows.
+If System Restore did not finish its job well enough, you will see an error message after logging on to Windows.
 Read the Details part carefully - this includes the probable cause of failure.

 Here system was rebooted during restore (you should never do that while restoring!).
 Click Home or Run System Restore to retry restoring to an earlier point of time.